dkuettel/benchmark-disks/README.md

 If you use `lvm` then you can setup things quite flexibly.
 The docker cache can still sit on the same physical disk, but at least on a different logical volume.

-With `lvm` it's also super easy to make a logical volume that is a stripped raid on some of your SSD's.
+With `lvm` it's also super easy to make a logical volume that is a striped raid on some of your SSD's.
 That might be a good candidate for the docker cache.
-Based on my tests, a few "aging" SSD's in a 4-way stripped raid can keep up with a very modern SSD.
+Based on my tests, a few "aging" SSD's in a 4-way striped raid can keep up with a very modern SSD.
 That's a nice alternative for `/var/lib/docker`.

 The python script is only here for orchestration and plotting.